MEET OUR

 At the national level, Food Banks Canada’s 2013 HungerCount study suggests that there is a continual flow of people into and then away from food banks, with a minority accessing help for longer periods.

-48% of our clients visited 5 times or less, in the last 12 months.
+43% of our clients visited 6 times or fewer, in the last 12 months.

 Given that food bank use goes up and down with economic cycles rather than simply increasing year after year, and that usage is relatively stable through any given year, we know that these new clients in large part replace those who have stopped asking for help.